mustardamus/generator-grail/app/templates/README.md

 ### `gulp production`

-Run this task if you want to release the Application for the audiences.
+Run this task if you want to release the Application for the audience.
+Note that you need to run `gulp build` before!

   - Run `browserify` and minify JS with Uglify
   - Run `stylus` and minify CSS with CSSO